News

 Left to right: Mr Jagan Chapagain, Dr Madji Sabahelzain, Professor Catherine Renshaw,

-Check out two new publications from the SABII team, led by Dr Christou-Ergos.
+Check out two new pre-prints from the SABII team, led by Dr Christou-Ergos.
 See the abstracts below, and click the links to see the full articles.

 Christou-Ergos, Maria and Sabahelzain, Majdi M. and Steffens, Maryke and Kaufman, Jessica and Bolsewicz, Katarzyna T. and Danchin, Margie and Leask, Julie, The Drivers of Influenza Vaccination in Adults: Insights from a National Australian Survey (August 26, 2024).